Rage, the Flower Thrower

 Address: Ash Salon Street, Bethlehem, West Bank

-The facial expression and the posture of the man in the mural tellingly suggest that there is a violent intent.
+The facial expression and the man’s posture in the mural tellingly suggest that there is a violent intent.
 However, by substituting a rock, or a Molotov cocktail or a bomb with a bouquet, Banksy advocates for peace instead of violence.
 The location itself is prominent to the message behind the image.

-Many associated this mural to those events, but it can also be said to be inspired by the violent unrest in the Middle East.
+Many associated this mural with those events, but it can also be inspired by the violent unrest in the Middle East.
 However, Banksy is a known pacifist and anti-war; several events could have influenced the mural.

 The bouquet in this image symbolizes, in addition to peace, life, and love may also be associated with the commemoration of lost lives during the old era religious conflict.
 The piece is an excellent example of Banksy’s use of art to convey messages of social significance.